r1tsuu/WAILAPlugins/README.md

   - Info for certain gates such as Timer, Repeater, etc.
   - Strength of red alloy wires

-- Resourceful Crops
-  - Hovering icon of the product of the plant

-- Thermal Expansion
-  - Augment info

 ###Contributing

 Simply clone this project and run the usual gradle tasks, and all depended on mods will be automatically downloaded and added to your classpath.
 Easy!